City Partnerships Challenge - Leading

 Addressing global water issues – building the local economy

-In combining water technologies, international connectedness, culture and community, Leeuwarden’s project as an Innovating level City in the Cities Programme builds on developing technologies.
+In combining water technologies, international connectedness, culture and community, Leeuwarden’s project as an Innovating City in the Cities Programme builds on developing technologies.
 The goal is to successfully address global water challenges, involving economic revitalisation, increased employment, stimulation of business in the city and building community awareness and culture in relation to water in the region.

 As global water markets grow significantly, development and demonstration of innovative water technologies is expected to be an economic force to stimulate employability and business.
 It is through the development of water technology and a highly skilled workforce in the sector that Leeuwarden aims to increase the city´s international connectedness and address contemporary global water issues.

 Water challenges in the City of Leeuwarden are similar to those of others in the region.
-Leeuwarden is blessed with high level drinking water and sufficient amounts of surface and groundwater.
+Leeuwarden is blessed with high quality drinking water and sufficient amounts of surface and groundwater.
 Moreover, a smart specialization on water technology was initiated in Leeuwarden in the nineties because of particular environmental and societal problems, and economic opportunities in the global water market.

 Based on its expertise, the Netherlands takes responsibility to lead the way when it comes to shaping a sustainable water future as the world faces increasing water challenges due to urbanisation, demographic changes, population growth, climate change, etc. The government has selected the Dutch Water Sector as one of the ‘top-sectors’ of the Dutch Economy, where government, research and businesses work in close partnership in the Dutch Triple Helix to increase the added value of the sector.